City of Westminster Property Investment: Best Buy-to-Let Areas 2025

 Yes, Westminster represents London's premium property market with prices significantly above both UK and London averages, reflecting its status as the capital's most prestigious address.

-The borough's average 'sold' property price of £904,356 sits 233.1% above the UK average of £271,415 and a substantial 63.8% above the London average of £552,073.
+The borough's average 'sold' property price of £1,035,323 sits substantially above UK and London averages.
 This positions Westminster firmly in London's luxury tier, attracting investors seeking prestige locations with global recognition.

 Looking at property types, Westminster's premium extends across all categories yet shows interesting variation.